 NN.
-Doctor Who - The Abominable Snowmen
+The Abominable Snowmen

 The Doctor visits the Det-Sen monastery in Tibet, during the mid 1930's, to return the ghanta, a sacred bell, given to him many years earlier by Padmasambhava for safe keeping.